 Merinotech Mid North.
 In 1998 Malleetech went on its own breeding path using sires through Artificial

-(2015).
-Sires used in these programs have created links to the merino industry enabling direct comparison
+Poll (2015).
+Sires used in these programs have created links to the merino industry enabling direct

-on wool fibre diameter, clean fleece weight & body weight): pedigree , eye muscle depth & back fat results
+information on wool fibre diameter, clean fleece weight & body weight): pedigree , eye muscle depth &

-were added to the equation.
-This has all led to increased accuracy of selection in our breeding program.
+back fat results were added to the equation.
+This has all led to increased accuracy of selection in our

-the benefits of a private selection with the competition of an auction without the pressure to make a quick
+combines the benefits of a private selection with the competition of an auction without the pressure to

-decision.
-2010 saw 3 rams selected for sheep genomics trials where rams can be selected at young ages
+make a quick decision.
+2010 saw 3 rams selected for sheep genomics trials where rams can be selected

-linking pedigree information with DNA markers.
-This is all in early stages of development but has potential
+at young ages linking pedigree information with DNA markers.
+This is all in early stages of development

 Our sheep ASBV's are fully comparable across studs & years across Australia!